 Words by Rafe Arnott.
 Film still above courtesy Warner Brothers.

-Soundtrack is a monthly column that examines the music of influential films in cinematic history.
-This month looks at Stanley Kubrick’s The Shining.
+Soundtrack is a column that examines the music of influential films in cinematic history.
+This instalment looks at Stanley Kubrick’s The Shining.

 Certain scenes in film history stand as cultural sentinels heralding a moment where the collective consciousness recognize a shared cinematic experience.
 These sequences can telegraph love, hope, humour, sadness… or unbridled horror as they did in Stanley Kubrick’s film, The Shining, upon its release in the spring of 1980.